roman-milk/roman-milk.github.io/rileys-bar.md

  "I want a divorce."

  It wasn't a shock.
 I knew it would be coming, but I hadn't expected it quite that soon.
-Report_Story #2